Which were settings for “The Brothers Bloom” (2007) with Adrien Brody and Rachel Weisz that received 3 Oscar nominations.

 Recommended for familiarization with the inhabitants of the Black Sea and the Danube Delta (the youngest land of Europe).

-Also known as Mahmoud II Mosque or the King’s Mosque, this is the copy of the mosque in Konya (Anatolia) and is the largest one in Romania.
+It is the copy of the mosque in Konya (Anatolia) and is the largest one in Romania.

 Archaeology and National History Museum